 Suffice to say, visual skills impact everything you do both inside the classroom and out.

-Therefore it is essential to have strong visual skills (most of which are learned) as well as to discover whether undetected visual skills problems are causing academic struggles.
+Therefore, it is essential to have strong visual skills (most of which are learned) as well as to discover whether undetected visual skill problems are causing academic struggles.

-When you know how you learn best you can take certain steps to adjust the material you need to learn your preferred learning style.
-If you are an auditory learner for example, listening to the mp3 chapters in this book may help you master the material more quickly.
+If you are an auditory learner, for example, listening to the mp3 chapters in this book may help you master the material more quickly.